 Steal Like An Artist by Austin Kleon busts the myth of original ideas.
 It teaches why nothing is unique and how everything is built on preexisting ideas.
 It also teaches how you can copy and steal from your heroes and produce even better results.

-Steal like an artist summary
+Steal like an artist summary (PDF)

 Have you ever wondered where do creative people get their ideas from?